aol/micro-server/micro-javaslang/readme.md

 ## To use

-Simply add this plugin to the classpath - do remember to also configure a Server and jax-rs provider (micro-grizzly-with-jersey is a good bet!)
+Simply add this plugin to the classpath - do remember to also add a Server and jax-rs provider (adding micro-grizzly-with-jersey to your classpath too - is a good bet!)

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.aol.microservices/micro-javaslang/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.aol.microservices/micro-javaslang)